Privacy Policy

 • Correspondence sent to an institution by the individual that is implicitly or explicitly of a private or confidential nature and replies to that correspondence that would reveal the contents of the original correspondence.

-• The individual’s name where it appears with other personal information relating to the individual or where the disclosure of the name would reveal other personal information about the individual.
+• The views or opinions of another individual about the individual; and The individual’s name where it appears with other personal information relating to the individual or where the disclosure of the name would reveal other personal information about the individual.

 Security: Security is the protection of personal health information from unauthorized or unintentional loss, theft, access, use, modification or disclose (Canadian Institute for Health Information, 2002).
 Security involves the protection of computer hardware and software from accidental or malicious access, use, modification, destruction, or disclosure.
 Security also pertains to personnel, data, communications, and the physical protection of computer installations.
 (IEEE Standard Dictionary of Electrical and Electronic Terms).